hackclub/OnBoard/projects/arduinopcb/README.md

 "
 tutorial: # Link to the tutorial if you used one
 ---
-Arduino pcb
+nfc business card pcb

-i made a arduino pcb full by myself
+i made a nfc business card

 less than a 100$